roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 * Database Table Details
 * Data Models for loading from Database and serving as JSON

-These are stored in the `resources` folder so they can be used both by the build system for code generation and loaded at runtime for common code logic.
+These are stored in the `resources` folder so that they can be used both by the build system for code generation and loaded at runtime for common code logic.

 For example:  The build system can code generate a `RestController` while the runtime